By Dave Smith, Senior Contributor, US Daily Review.

 These numbers suggest that the stronger economy drives larger trade deficits rather than trade deficits impeding growth.
 As the economy grows, American consumers and businesses have the means to purchase more goods and services, many of which are made overseas.
 Nor do “trade surpluses” seem to drive economic growth: Venezuela has had nearly two decades of annual trade surpluses, and the United States ran trade surpluses nearly every year during the Great Depression.
 Adam Smith, writing in Wealth of Nations, said that nothing “can be more absurd than this whole doctrine of balance of trade.”

 President Trump claims that “tariffs are the greatest” and that “trade wars are good, and easy to win, even as some of the benefactors of his earlier tariffs are now feeling the negative impacts of a “very challenging cost environment”.
-As more of the tariffs become enacted in the 3rd quarter and the effects of previously-enacted tariffs begin to ripple through the economy, all eyes will be on the BEA to see who is correct about the sustainability of 4% growth: economists or the
+As more of the tariffs become enacted in the 3rd quarter and the effects of previously-enacted tariffs begin to ripple through the economy, all eyes will be on the BEA to see who is correct about the sustainability of 4% growth: economists or the President.

 Born in the same county as Davy Crockett in East Tennessee, Dave found his way to Texas where he works in the petrochemical industry.
 He’s written and spoken about politics on various media outlets including Fox, ABC, and Townhall.
 He is a graduate of Tennessee Tech with a degree in chemical engineering.
 Follow Dave on Twitter: @semperlibertas.